-*5. Smoking: Smoking adds to gum problems, decreases saliva, and increases the Size of the papilla bumps on your tongue which thusly increases the Amount of Bacteria and debris that gathers on the tongue.
+Smoking: Smoking adds to gum problems, decreases saliva, and increases the Size of the papilla bumps on your tongue which thusly increases the number of Bacteria and debris that gathers on the tongue.

-*Mouthwash– Probably the most asked question about bad breath is “Will mouthwash make my bad breath go away?”
+Mouthwash – Probably the most asked question about bad breath is “Will mouthwash make my bad breath go away?”
 Most mouthwashes are ineffective or only effective for a very short period of time because they work to just mask the bad odors…just like using a candy mint.
 But there are mouthwashes that really do help.
 First, avoid all mouthwashes that contain ALCOHOl.
 Alcohols dry out the mouth’s tissues causing the tissues to peel and shed off which just feeds the anaerobic bacteria which results in more bad breath.
-Two mouthwashes that we have used that we know work good are Oxyfresh and Smart Mouth.
+Two types of mouthwash that we have used that we know work good are Oxyfresh and Smart Mouth.

 “What about foods that you eat…do certain foods cause Bad Breath.”

 Most people think that the foods they eat are the major causes of bad breath, but as discussed earlier, they are not the main problem.
 However, some foods do have a bad smell of their own.
-Best treatment is to clean them out of your mouth.
-Other foods, such as garlic, produce bad odors because they produce sulfur compounds that enter the blood stream when eaten and these compounds reach the lungs and are exhaled out when you breathe out in the form of smelly sulfur gases.
-There is no good way to treat this type of food related bad breath.
+The best treatment is to clean them out of your mouth.
+Other foods, such as garlic, produce bad odors because they produce sulfur compounds that enter the bloodstream when eaten and these compounds reach the lungs and are exhaled out when you breathe out in the form of smelly sulfur gases.
+There is no good way to treat this type of food-related bad breath.
 You just have to wait for the odor to dissipate.
 Drinking water with meals that include foods like garlic can help reduce bad odors.
 The best solution is to avoid foods that over actively create bad odors for you.
-Cover ups like mints do little to help and sometimes make the odor worse when they create a mix of odors.
+Cover-ups like mints do little to help and sometimes make the odor worse when they create a mix of odors.